mrmeku/HTfloML/README.md

 ===========

 This is an HTML formatter that I created for my buddy tflo.
-My friend has some very particular rules about javascript that this formatter respects, namely:
+My friend has some very particular rules that this formatter respects, namely:

- * Opening tag attributes should be broken up on to multiple lines if the opening tag would go past the wrapping column.
+ * Opening tag attributes should be broken up on to multiple lines if the opening tag would go past 100 characters.
-   * Attributes on new lines should be indented by four spaces.
+   * Attributes on new lines should be indented by 4 spaces.
  * Opening tags with broken up attributes should have their closing greater-than-sign on a new line.
- * Closing tags of empty elements should go onto the same line as an opening tag.
+ * Closing tags following an opening tag should go on the same line if the line would be less than 100 characters.
- * Elements that can fit onto one line without going past the wrapping column should.
+ * Elements less than 100 characters long should go on one line.

 Installation